ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/kleidiai-explainer/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic on how KleidiAI can accelerate the execution of Generative AI workloads on hardware, wherever computing happens.
+who_is_this_for: This is an introductory topic for developers who want to learn how to use KleidiAI to accelerate the execution of Generative AI workloads on hardware.

 learning_objectives:
     - Describe how basic math operations power Large Language Models.